This page will be updated as more information becomes necessary.

 Faculty are mostly available by email and Zoom.
 Note that they are VERY busy sorting out this new way of doing things, please be patient.
 See the BioE faculty contact information online

-What is going on after Spring Break and this summer?
+What is going on for the summer and fall?

 What about enrollment for Fall semester?

 Berkeley will go on, Fall semester will happen.
-Faculty advising for Fall pre-enrollment advising will probably be moved online.
+Please see Cal Student Central.

 I’ve got a Stanley Hall problem (access, lost and found, special event, etc).